 My research focuses on one consequence of the digital revolution: the pervasiveness of digital traces we leave behind us.
 I study how we relate to these traces, how we can control them but also how they can enrich our lives.
 Ongoing projects involve : leveraging traces to develop and improve our digital skills by reflecting on past experiences, enabling users to better understand the traces they produce and developing tools to better control how traces are used.

 In the past years, I have explored these questions in the context of Biology laboratories, studying how researchers capture, re-visit and reflect on information (see my dissertation).

-- Working on capturing and visualizing of desktop activity with Adam Rule and Jim Hollan from UCSD.
+- Capturing and visualizing activity to mitigate interruptions with A. Rule and J. Hollan from UCSD.

-- Working on Physical Visualization of information with Simon Stusak from LMU.
+- Understanding data physicalization with Simon Stusak from LMU.

 - Sep.
 2014 - Participating to the Dagstuhl Seminar, Augmenting Human Memory - Capture and Recall in the Era of Lifelogging.